Welcome to today's edition of the Rush 24-7 podcast.

 You know what amazes me about these people?

-I'm I'm gonna sound incredibly naive here.
+I'm going to sound incredibly naive here.

-My question is why don't they want to become the voice of the people?
+My question is: why don't they want to become the voice of the people?

-They, the Republican leadership, the Republican establishment people at this seminar.
+They, the Republican leadership, the Republican establishment, people at this seminar, why the disdain for people?

 Why don't they try to become the voice of the people?